Credit Score vs Credit Risk Assessment

 • The repayment capacity of the borrower

 Knowing the differences between credit score and credit risk assessment is crucial before you apply for a loan.
-While both rely on past credit history, the methodology applied in credit risk assessment is different from the former.
+Here are a few additional pointers to know:

-These assessments provide a comprehensive view of a borrower.
-Most lenders these days are also implementing credit risk management, helping them mitigate and measure the risk associated with any form of credit.
-By evaluating the credit risk involved well in advance, lenders can tackle unexpected events of defaults more efficiently.
+• Most lenders also implement credit risk management, helping them mitigate and measure the risk associated with any form of credit

 Banks and big financial corporations are likely to use credit scores as an important, perhaps leading factor in their assessments.
 This is in contrast to new-age lending portals like Fibe.
 We offer personal loans using a broader approach to credit risk assessment that does not rely on just credit scores.
 Fibe factors in your ‘Social Worth Score’ based on a range of factors, allowing us to arrive at a more accurate estimation of your borrowing capabilities.